backstage/community-plugins/workspaces/rbac/plugins/rbac/report.api.md

 export { RbacIcon }

-// Warning: (ae-missing-release-tag) "RbacPage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const RbacPage: ({ useHeader }: {
     useHeader?: boolean | undefined;
 }) => JSX_2.Element;

-// Warning: (ae-missing-release-tag) "rbacPlugin" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const rbacPlugin: BackstagePlugin<    {
 root: RouteRef<undefined>;
 role: SubRouteRef<PathParams<"/roles/:roleKind/:roleNamespace/:roleName">>;
 createRole: SubRouteRef<undefined>;
 }, {}, {}>;

-// Warnings were encountered during analysis:
-//
-// src/plugin.d.ts:2:22 - (ae-undocumented) Missing documentation for "rbacPlugin".
-// src/plugin.d.ts:7:22 - (ae-undocumented) Missing documentation for "RbacPage".
-// src/plugin.d.ts:10:22 - (ae-undocumented) Missing documentation for "Administration".

 // (No @packageDocumentation comment for this package)